IAEA-NDS/endf-parserpy/README.md

 ## License

-This code is distributed under the MIT license, see the accompanying license file for more information.
+This code is distributed under the MIT license augmented by an IAEA clause, see the accompanying license file for more information.

 Copyright (c) International Atomic Energy Agency (IAEA)